 Transport agencies nationwide will now require drivers to submit to periodical and surprise medical check-ups, including bus, taxi and truck drivers, to detect alcohol and drug abuse, he said.

 “This is a practical move that has positive meanings for the transport sector and will help reduce traffic accidents caused by unqualified drivers,” he said.

-Major General Do Van Tuyen, director of the central Road and, Laptop distribution in Vietnam Laptop distribution in Vietnam, Windows 8's mutant spawn invade laptop market Laptop distribution in Vietnam, Windows 8 is more than just the most radical makeover in the quarter-century history of Microsoft's operating Transport Police Department, said people have reported drug abuse among drivers for many years, with long distance bus and truck drivers seriously threatening traffic safety.
+Major General Do Van Tuyen, director of the central Road and, Laptop distribution in Vietnam Laptop distribution in Vietnam, Windows 8's mutant spawn Laptop distribution in Vietnam, Windows 8 is more than just the most radical makeover in the quarter-century history of Microsoft's operating Transport Police Department, said people have reported drug abuse among drivers for many years, with long distance bus and truck drivers seriously threatening traffic safety.